bjt-user/Linux/vim/internals/msg_puts.md

 ```
 msg_puts("\u2713\n");
 ```

-TODO: But maybe two unicode characters in a row will break?\
+Even two of these in a row will work.

-Or some specific characters?
+TODO: Maybe some some specific characters break it?\
+Check what the first characters of `bat` output are.

 #### assumptions